2TallTyler/iti-classic/README.md

 ![Trucks drop off Waste at a recycling center while passenger trains bring employees to work](/docs/recycling_center.PNG)

+## Disclaimer

+This is the old V1 of Improved Town Industries, bundled with a compatible version of [ITL Houses](https://github.com/2TallTyler/itl_houses).

+It is not really supported and will not be developed any further.
+However, I will do my best to fix any bugs that are reported.

 ## Overview

 - Simple cargos accepted by multiple industries, designed for asymmetric Cargodist
 - Processing industries spawn near towns
 - Most industries accept and create passengers as workers
 - Industries have realistic invention dates for gameplay as early as 1700
-- When used with Improved Town Layouts or another compatible house set, adds Waste & Recycling chain
+- Adds Waste & Recycling chain
 - Includes object tiles for visually expanding industries
 - Designed for Temperate climate only
 - Uses only base game sprites, so visually compatible with any base graphics set including original TTD, OpenGFX, aBase, zBase, and NightGFX
 - Incompatible with other industry sets
 - Requires OpenTTD version 1.10.0, JGR version 0.34, or better
-- Requires NewGRF vehicles which support additional cargos

 ## Cargo chain
 ![Improved Town Industries cargo chain](/docs/industry_chart.PNG)